 Psychologists, physicians, and business experts agree: vacations are incredibly important.
 Vacations can help reduce stress, give you much-needed time to think about your business objectives, and even reduce the risk of coronary disease.

 Sounds great!
 Why not make it...unlimited?

 A lot of organizations have.
-Unlimited PTO is also a highly effective recruiting tool, especially for millennials who often place a high value both on their time away from work, and on the autonomy to choose those moments.
+Unlimited paid time off (PTO) is also a highly effective recruiting tool, especially for millennials who often place a high value both on their time away from work, and on the autonomy to choose those moments.

 But what does "unlimited" vacation time really mean?
-Could you take a 365 day holiday and still pick up your check every month?
+Could you take a year-long holiday and still pick up your check every month?
 Do you need to show up at all?

 Clearly, you're still expected to get your work done, and therein lies the crux of it.
 There's usually fine print in the policy that stipulates that you're able to take unlimited days of PTO, or that PTO isn't tracked, so long as you're achieving your objectives.

 Why unlimited PTO is often problematic

 The problem with a well-meaning system like this is that most employees (particularly in startups, where this type of policy is en vogue) have such a long list of objectives, there's almost never a clear moment when they can officially cut the cord and say, Great.
 I've done all the things I could possibly get done for the next two weeks.
 Now seems like a good time for a vacation.

 Weeks and months go by, and that elusive perfect moment to take a vacation never comes—and I'll give you a quick preview into the future: it's never going to come.